-ACA pursues a model of ethics and conduct based on fundamental values, which reflect a common purpose that cuts across the organisational design.
-Ethical values are foundational, mobilising leadership and guiding governance choices, while at the same time steering the behaviour of all those who are part of the organisation and those who engage with it — the stakeholders.
+ACA follows a model of ethics and conduct based on fundamental values, which reflect a common purpose that runs through its organisational design.
+Ethical values are foundational, mobilising leadership and guiding governance choices, while also shaping the behaviour of everyone within the organisation and those who engage with it — its stakeholders.

-Compliance is grounded in a dynamic process of ethical construction, creating mechanisms to ensure conformity with internal standards, laws and regulations, while also fostering knowledge by clarifying expected behaviours for everyone.
+Compliance is grounded in a dynamic process of ethical development, creating mechanisms to ensure adherence to internal standards, laws, and regulations, while also promoting awareness by clarifying the behaviours expected of everyone.

 Code of Ethics and